 What are Tissues?

-A group of cells with similar shape and function are termed as tissues.
-They form a cellular organizational level intermediate in between the cells and organ system.
-Organs are then formed by combining the functional groups of multiple tissues.
+In simple terms, tissue can be defined as a group of cells with similar shape and function are termed as tissues.
+They form a cellular organizational level, intermediate between the cells and organ system.
+Organs are then created by combining the functional groups of tissues.

-The study of tissue is known as histology and study of disease related to tissue is known as histopathology.
-The classical tools for studying tissues is by embedding and sectioning using the paraffin block.
+The study of tissue is known as histology and study of disease-related to tissue is known as histopathology.
+The standard tools for studying tissues is by embedding and sectioning using the paraffin block.

 - Connective Tissue

 The collection of tissues are joined in structural units to serve a standard function of organs.
 The primary purpose of these four types of tissue differs depending on the type of organism.

 For example, the origin of the cells comprising a particular tissue type also differs.